ChrisQuint0/Task-M/README.md

 - Tailwind + shadcn/ui layout and theming
 - Supabase full-stack usage (Auth, DB, Storage)
 - RESTful client-side data fetching
-- Basic integration with OpenAI
+- Basic integration with Gemini API
 - How to ship a real web app in a week